importpw/assert/Readme.md

 ### `assert_equal $actual $expected`

-Asserts that the the _actual_ value is equal to the _expected_ value.
+Tests that the the _actual_ value is equal to the _expected_ value.
 Strings or numbers may be used interchangeably, since the `=` operator is used under the hood.